Kingston ISC students on campus at Kingston University

 Find out more about specific term dates for this programme.

-• September and January
+• September, November (Enhanced Induction) and January

 Find out more about entry requirements and course fees for this programme.